jasonccox/personal-site/pages/02.blog/explore-your-tools/blog-post.md

 Sometime last year I wrote [`config-keeper`](https://github.com/jasonccox/config-keeper), a relatively simple script for backing up and restoring deeply-nested configuration files.
 It's nothing crazy -- just 150 lines of code -- but I spent several hours on it, and it worked.
 I even took the time to write up a nice readme in hopes that other people would find it useful.

 Fast-forward to just last night.
-I was reading [The Linux Command Line](http://linuxcommand.org/tlcl.php) -- a great book and available as a free PDF, by the way -- and learning about backup tools like `gzip`, `tar`, and `rsync`.
+I was reading [The Linux Command Line](http://linuxcommand.org/tlcl.php) -- a great book that's available as a free PDF, by the way -- and learning about backup tools like `gzip`, `tar`, and `rsync`.
 I had used `tar` before, but only for really simple tasks like archiving an entire directory to submit a school assignment.

 Then, as I was reading about more of `tar`'s capabilities, I had a realization: `tar` is already capable of everything `config-keeper` does, plus more!